 I believe learning results from a stimulation of the senses.
-In some students, one sense is used more than others are for learning or recall (i.e. learning styles).
+In some students, one sense is used more than others are for learning or recall (learning preferences).
 Therefore, I present material and provide various learning platforms that stimulate as many senses as possible, in order to increase my chances of teaching successfully.
 Additionally, I strive to reduce any barriers for persons with disabilities by providing adaptive technology and/or modifications to material.

 I integrate four critical elements into my lesson design: motivation, reinforcement, retention, and transference.
 Motivation is created when you set a positive tone for the lesson, an appropriate level of concern, and an appropriate level of difficulty.
 I reinforce their efforts, no matter how small.
 I ensure they’ve learned the benchmarks and are able to recall (retention) and apply new knowledge (application) to a concept for transfer.

 I provide appropriate and timely feedback.
 I believe students need to practice what they’ve learned.
-I utilize Bloom’s higher order thinking skills in order to interact with students at a deeper level.
+I utilize Bloom et al. (1956) higher order thinking skills in order to interact with students at a deeper level.
 (I prefer the original Bloom’s taxonomy.)
 For example, I have students ask their peers questions in small group to improve their understanding via analysis, synthesis, and evaluation.
 For example, students can evaluate each others presentations using rubrics and share their feedback.

 I recognize that not all learners enjoy or benefit from group work.
 Consequently, I utilize peer tutoring which, in my opinion, has a strong impact on both the giver and receiver of the instruction.
 Peer tutoring can occur cross-grade levels, face-to-face (F2F) or online, or within the classroom.
 For example, Skype in Education is a great two-way learning platform to match learners with peers.
 Last but not least, teachers can learn from their students!